sshuair/awesome-gis/README.md

 - [geoserver-rest](https://pypi.org/project/geoserver-rest/) - The geoserver-rest package is useful for the management for geospatial data in GeoServer.
 The package is useful for the creating, updating and deleting geoserver workspaces, stores, layers, and style files.
 - [OWSLib](https://geopython.github.io/OWSLib/): OWSLib is a Python package for client programming with Open Geospatial Consortium (OGC) web service (hence OWS) interface standards, and their related content models.
 - [geobeam](https://github.com/GoogleCloudPlatform/dataflow-geobeam) - geobeam adds GIS capabilities to your Apache Beam and Dataflow pipelines.
+- [geosnap](https://github.com/spatialucr/geosnap) - geosnap makes it easier to explore, model, analyze, and visualize the social and spatial dynamics of neighborhoods.

 ### Java